All Episodes

 All right.

-So let me ask, what would be different under a Jim Jordan speakership, say versus Paul Ryan?
+So let me ask, what would be different under a Jim Jordan speakership, say, versus Paul Ryan?

-It's not a trick question.
+That's not a trick question.

-Yeah, that's not a true question.
+That's not a trick question.

 Not at all.